internet-of-production/UltraGraphQL/docs/schema_mapping.md

 }
 ```
 #### Multiple Field Output Types
-If a field has multiple output types then a unionType is created containing all output types of the field.
+If a field has multiple output types then a interfaceType is created containing the intersection of the fields of all possible outputtypes.
+The mapping to an interface with an intersection of the fields as minimum set of fields allows to query multiple types at the same time.
+If the types have NO fields in common then it is mappes to an empty interface.
+The empty interface becomes from HGQL the standard fields *_id* and *_type* so that this fields can be queried over all types.
+If type specific fields are needed then these can be queried with an InlineFragment linking to the specific type.
 > **Note:** The naming of this union is NOT yet decided. **ToDo**

 > **Note:** If the union is generated for any field is at the moment undecided. **ToDo**